 Venasque, Mont Ventoux

-Venasque is a medieval village perched on top of a rocky outcrop.
-This village is classified as one of the most beautiful villages in France.
-It dominates the valley of La Nesque.
-Venasque also has listed historical monuments and is said to have the oldest baptistery in the region.
-There is a 12th century church, ramparts, several chapels.
+Venasque is a medieval town full of charm, perched on top of a rocky peak, classified as one of the most beautiful villages in France, which dominates the Nesque valley.
+It has listed historical monuments including the oldest baptistery in the region, a 12th century church, ramparts and several chapels.

 Other Local Villages nearby Display all

 In the heart of the Vaucluse mountains, Gordes is a perched Provençal village, ranked among the most beautiful in France, whose charm immediately affects the visitor.
 Entirely built in dry stone, it shines with a thousand lights under the morning sun and offers a breathtaking view of the Luberon forests.